-Finally, in step 3. algorithm needs to store the action $r$.
-This is done by remembering two configurations, while moving from one $\delta$-configuration to another is achieved by updating the facts, updating the positions of facts and the corresponding truncated time differences and continue.
+Finally, in step 3. algorithm needs to store the rule $r$.
+This is done by remembering two $\delta$-representations, while moving from one $\delta$-representation to another is achieved by updating the facts, updating the positions of facts and the corresponding truncated time differences and continue.
 Hence, step 3. can be performed in space polynomial to $m,k, log_2(\Dmax)$ and the sizes of $\next$ and \mustTick.
 As assumed, functions $\next$, $\critical$ and \mustTick\ run in PSPACE w.r.t. $m,k$ and $log_2(\Dmax)$.